 - bring your own whistle, red & yellow cards, pens etc for doing any duty you may have.

 For organisers, whether a club, association, school or private provider of training or competition;

-- you must deliver your volleyball activity in accord with the approved Industry Plan (indoor sport sub sector) and yes this covers indoor, outdoor, rebound or beach;
+- you must deliver your volleyball (this covers indoor, outdoor, rebound or beach activity) in accord with the approved Industry Plan (indoor sport sub sector).

 The regularly updated Volleyball Queensland working calendar for 2020 continues to be a valuable resource and I encourage the volleyball community to check this regularly in order to stay up-to-date with the latest event and competition developments.

 For more information about how you can protect your health and help reduce COVID-19 from spreading, visit or use;